KubawGaming/BetterRunnableAPI/README.md

 BetterRunnableGroup tasksAsyncGroup = new BetterRunnableGroup();
 BetterAsyncRunnable exampleTask3 = new BetterAsyncRunnable(plugin, tasksAsyncGroup, task -> {
   System.out.println("Async task repeated " + task.executions + " times");
-}, 2000); //Repeating every 2 seconds
+}, 2000); // Repeating every 2 seconds

 //Another way to add task to a group tasksAsyncGroup.addTask(exampleTask3);

-tasksAsyncGroup.pauseAll(); //Pause all tasks in group tasksAsyncGroup.unpauseAll(); //Unpause all tasks in group tasksAsyncGroup.cancelAll(); //Cancel all tasks in group
+tasksAsyncGroup.pauseAll(); // Pause all tasks in group tasksAsyncGroup.unpauseAll(); // Unpause all tasks in group tasksAsyncGroup.cancelAll(); // Cancel all tasks in group
 ```

 You can create delayed task that you can pause!
 Example: